sdavara/sdavara.github.com/_posts/2015-06-29-use-existing-homestead-box-to-another-machine.markdown

     vagrant package --output mynew.box
 </pre>

-**Step 3 : Copy this mynew.box to a new machine and import this as a laravel/homestead box, if you wish to manage your projects via homestead configuration. **
+**Step 3 : Copy this mynew.box to a new machine and import this as a laravel/homestead box** (If you wish to manage your projects via homestead configuration.)

 <pre>
     vagrant box add homestead/laravel mynew.box